conan7882/VGG-cifar/README.md

 python vgg_cifar.py --train --lr LEARNING-RATE --bsize BATCH-SIZE --keep_prob KEEP-PROB-OF-DROPOUT --maxepoch MAX-TRAINING-EPOCH
 ```
 - Summary and model will be saved in `SAVE_PATH`.
-You can download one pre-trained model on CIFAR-10 [here](https://www.dropbox.com/sh/pka0tur7yz2cdpk/AADM0rJNiB3pkf4tXYtMwsGKa?dl=0).
+One pre-trained model on CIFAR-10  can be downloaded from [here](https://www.dropbox.com/sh/pka0tur7yz2cdpk/AADM0rJNiB3pkf4tXYtMwsGKa?dl=0).

 #### Evaluate the model
 Go to `examples/` and put the pre-trained model in `SAVE_PATH`.
 Then run the script: